Gravitational quantum switch on a superposition of spherical shells: Introduction

 In this work, we present a new protocol for a gravitational quantum switch.
 We consider a quantum geometry formed by the superposition of two nonisometric classical geometries.
 Both geometries are isotropic, and identical in a region exterior to a radius $R_1$.
 The shared exterior region describes a classical geometry surrounding a region where the gravitational field is in a superposition of configurations produced by two distinct arrangements of masses, distributed into thin shells.
 We introduce a protocol for a quantum switch on this quantum geometry in which a laboratory freely falls in the superposition of geometries.
 In this setup, a quantum analogue of the Einstein elevator thought experiment is implemented.
 Physical systems inside a sufficiently small laboratory in free fall behave in the same way regardless of the external geometry in which the laboratory is travelling.
 As a result, one cannot determine from within the laboratory whether the geometry is in a superposition state, as physical systems inside it behave in the same way in either branch of the superposition.
 This allows our protocol to implement a quantum switch for any choice of operations $\mathcal{A}$ and $\mathcal{B}$ performed at the laboratories.

-In addition, the existence of an exterior region with a definite geometry provides a classical frame from which the quantum geometry can be probed by studying how quantum systems transform as they are thrown into the quantum region and emerge from it again into the classical region.
+In comparison with the well-known protocol for a gravitational quantum switch introduced in \cite{tbell}, the main novelties of our work are: (i) the agents that perform the operations are closed laboratories, as required for an implementation of the quantum switch as described in the process matrix formalism; (ii) the geometries in superposition are nonisometric, so that the protocol cannot be directly mapped into an analogous protocol on a definite geometry; (iii) the existence of an exterior region with a definite geometry, which provides a classical frame from where the quantum geometry can be probed by studying how quantum systems transform as they are thrown into the quantum region and emerge from it again into the classical region.
+As the order of the operations in the proposed protocol is controlled by the gravitational field, its eventual implementation would show that a nonclassical gravitational field can indeed produce an indefinite causal structure.

 The paper is organized as follows.
 In Section \ref{sec:geometries}, we introduce the classical geometries involved in our protocol and describe their quantum superposition in an operational approach.
 A protocol for the implementation of a quantum switch controlled by the gravitational field in such a superposition of geometries is presented in Section \ref{sec:quantum-switch}.
 The relation between our protocol and previous implementations of the quantum switch is discussed in the same section.
 We summarize our results in Section \ref{sec:discussion}.